High-order Accurate Inference on Manifolds: High-order Accurate Inference Using Extremum Estimators

 Since the empirical solution to \eqref{eq: first-order condition of M estimation} is likely to stay close to the resampled solution to \eqref{eq: resampled first-order condition of M estimation} with high probability, it naturally serves as an ideal initialization.
 We therefore propose to integrate the estimation with the resampling procedures, allowing the stochastic optimization process to produce a sequence of replicates based on a similar underlying mechanism as the original estimate.
 Our procedure generates the estimate $\hat\theta_n$ and the resampled estimates $\{\theta_{n,i}^*\}_{i\in [b]}$, as summarized in Algorithm~\ref{algorithm: resampled newton iteration}.

+At the beginning, we apply a $\mathsf{burn}$-step Newton to compute an approximation $\hat \theta_n$ to $\tilde\theta_n$.
 In the bootstrapping stage of Algorithm~\ref{algorithm: resampled newton iteration}, we perform a two-step Riemannian Newton initialized from the point estimate $\hat \theta_n$, provided the resampled dataset $\mc X_n^{[i]}$.
 Heuristically speaking, both $\hat \theta_n$ and $\tilde\theta_n$ are likely to lie within a radius-$O(n^{-\frac{1}{2}}(\log n)^{\frac{1}{2}})$ spherical neighborhood around $\theta_0$ with high probability, and $\hat \theta_n$ usually serves as a nice approximation of $\tilde\theta_n$.
 Provided the quadratic convergence rate of Newton's method, the two-step update is expected to provide a good approximation of the solution to the first-order condition given the dataset $\mc X^{[i]}_n$, which is further confirmed by our high-order asymptotic analysis in Section~\ref{sec: theoretical guarantees}.